 What are Ketones and Where do they Come From?

 Ketones are produced as byproducts when the body burns fat for fuel via beta oxidation.
 Since the body’s main fuel source is glucose, the burning of fat for fuel only occurs under low carbohydrate conditions.
 With low carbohydrate intake and expended stored glucose, the body burns fat via beta oxidation and provides energy.
+“The liver produces ketones when blood glucose levels are low.
+The body begins to convert stored fat into ketone bodies, or ketones for energy.
+When the body starts burning stored fat, ketosis or fat-burning mode has been achieved” (1).

 How do you produce ketones?